 When you set your goal and work out the steps or plan that is going to get you there don’t spend time questioning the plan.
 Now of course there may be the odd occasion where the plan you have laid out for yourself needs tweaking or an event in your life might steer you in a different direction but in general if you have decided on good information that this is what is required to reach your goal then do it.
 In order to write a book, perhaps you have decided you need to write 1,000 words a day, then you need to write 1,000 words a day.
 When you start to give yourself leeway on how many words you need to write or skip today and write 2,000 tomorrow you are setting yourself up for a big fall.
 Trust the decision you made at the beginning, don’t allow your brain to sabotage your plans by telling you it’s not such a great idea and have the discipline to see it through.

-There will be days when you are too tired, too lazy or full of self pity to follow through but these are the days that you need to be strong.
-These are the days that you need to find that strength inside to overcome the negative self talk, when your brain is screaming at you to take a break, to skip today, and get back to it tomorrow.
+There will be days when you are too tired, too lazy or full of self pity to follow through.
+These are the days that you need to be prepared for.
+These are the days that you watch out for.
+The days you need to overcome your bull.
+The negative self talk, screaming at you to take a break, to skip today, and get back to it tomorrow.

 Take note: these are the traps, these are the obstacles your brain will throw your way to avoid the discomfort and resist the change.
 Recognise this and fight back.
 Just for today continue with your habit, do your training, your writing, your healthy eating and if you still need a break tomorrow take it tomorrow.
 Win today’s battle and feel that sense of pride and accomplishment that you had the mental strength to say no, I don’t need to skip this session I value myself too much for that.

 The biggest challenge will be to put off the immediate gratification in order to see the long term success.